ros2/design/articles/140_resource_names.md

 #### Content-oriented resources

-Content-oriented resources are not bound to any particular node in a given system.
+Borrowing both terminology and key concepts from [_Content Centric Networking_](https://en.wikipedia.org/wiki/Content_centric_networking), content-oriented resources are not bound to any particular node in a given system, but instead allow information addressing through unique names and independently of the actual source.
 ROS topics, which may be freely published or subscribed to by multiples ROS nodes, fall under this classification.

-Note that in ROS 1, every resource i.e. topics, services, actions and parameters, is a content-oriented resource.
+Note that in ROS 1, every resource i.e. topics, services, actions, and parameters, is a content-oriented resource.

 #### Host-oriented resources

 Host-oriented resources are provided by a node in a given system and thus are bound to it.
-Multiple resources with the same name and type may by provided by different nodes.
+Multiple resources with the same name and type may be provided by different nodes.
-Therefore, the provider node name is necessary to unambiguously address a host-oriented resource.
+Therefore, the host node name is necessary to unambiguously address a host-oriented resource.

-In the preceding, it is assumed that node name uniqueness has been ensured by means not prescribed in this document.
+*Note*: In the preceding, it is assumed that node name uniqueness has been ensured by means not prescribed in this document.

-ROS services, actions and parameters fall under this classification.
+ROS services, actions, and parameters fall under this classification.

 ### Restrictions